The mission of the Aurora-network is to tackle global societal challenges in areas like the Sustainable Development

 The data dashboard you see above has the status of a proof of principle.
 Researchers helped us improve the classification model behind this dashboard.
 We are currently processing the survey data.
 The survey results and the new classification model will be released in the second half of this year.

 The dashboard is interactive, you can click on the SDG Icons, the University names, and the data points in the graphs to change the perspectives or highlight parts of the data.

 A Look Inside

-The animation above (click to view) shows several interactive diagrams slicing different ways through the data.
+The video above (click to view) shows several interactive diagrams slicing different ways through the data.

 - SDG Contributions: shows the publications found per SDG for each university.